50 Empty Notebook Ideas you Will Love

 2. Gratitude Log

 List things you’re thankful for every day.
-This simple habit shifts your focus to the positive and can boost your emotional well-being (Harvard Health).
+This simple habit shifts your focus to the positive and can boost your emotional well-being.

 Read also: 150 Self-Reflection Questions for Personal Growth